Themroc/humhub_mod-helper/README.md

 		];
 	];

-All strings and arrays can also be a callable.
+All strings and arrays in `vars` can also be a callable.
 If a string is given where an array is expected, it will be split using the first character as separator.

+`mod` and `vars` can also be supplied by `protected function`s that should return an array like above.
+If those arrays are already present, elements of them will get overridden by the corresponding element from the function.

 ### Installation